LiveJournal: Demographics

 As of November 2012, 39,663,771 accounts exist on LiveJournal, with 1,790,795 listed as "active in some way."
 Of those users who provided their date of birth, the majority were in the 17–25 age group, with an exceptionally large group of 32-year-olds.
 Among the users specifying their gender in their profile, 45% of those accounts identified as male, and 55% as female.
-20% of accounts did not specify a gender.
+One fifth, or 20%, of accounts did not specify a gender.

 LiveJournal is most popular in English-speaking countries (although there is a language selection feature), and the United States has by far the most LiveJournal users among users who choose to list a location.
 There is also a sizable Russian contingent.
 LiveJournal is the largest online community on the Runet, with about 45% of all entries in the Russian blogosphere.

 Mascot: Frank the Goat

 Frank the Goat is LiveJournal's mascot.
 During the early years of the site, Frank was treated like an actual living being by much of the LiveJournal userbase, and his brief "biography" as well as his "journal" reflect this.

 Sometimes, callers to LiveJournal's Voice Post service are informed "Frank the Goat appreciates your call."
 This occurs randomly.

 A weekly comic about Frank, written and drawn by cartoonist Ryan Estrada, was updated every Thursday on the "Frank: The Comic Strip" community on LiveJournal.
-As of July 2009 the community has roughly 8,000 members, and was watched by more than 7,000 LiveJournal users.
+As of July 2009 the community had roughly 8,000 members, and was watched by more than 7,000 LiveJournal users.

 Beginning at the end of January 2010, LiveJournal's weekly news posts included references to Frank's life, becoming works of short fiction at the end of February.
 These pieces are often tied to weekly virtual gift promotions, where commenters that meet a certain criterion will receive a free v-gift sent by Frank.